-The concept or theory of Scientific Management is about the progress of science to substitute the approximation principal or hypothesis of the awareness and education of workmen.
+The Scientific Management theory or concept is about the progress of science to substitute the approximation principal or hypothesis of the awareness and education of workers.

-The Scientific information is always methodical, standardized and authorized knowledge; as scientific knowledge is logical and rational.
+Scientific information always methodical, standardized and authorized knowledge; as scientific knowledge is logical and rational.

-The main intention of scientific management theory is to enhance economic efficiency, specifically labour productivity.
-This theory was considered as one of the best and initial efforts where science was applied to management and engineering of process.
+The main intention of scientific management theory is to enhance economic efficiency, specifically labor productivity.
+This theory considered one of the best and initial efforts where science applied to management and engineering of process.

-Scientific management theory by Fredrick Taylor was a technique which was developed in order to enhance the efficiency of a work process.
+Scientific management theory by Fredrick Taylor was a technique that was developed to enhance the efficiency of a work process.

 Scientific Management Theory by Taylor :

-The theory was centred on the systematic study of people, behaviour and tasks.
-The chore of Taylor’s theory was that they followed the technique of breaking the work process into sub-tasks or least possible units with an intention to regulate the most efficient method for accomplishing a particular task.
+The theory centered on the systematic study of people, behavior, and tasks.
+The core of Taylor’s theory that they followed the technique of breaking the work process into sub-tasks or least possible units to regulate the most efficient method for accomplishing a particular task.

-Also mentioned as classical management theory, scientific management theory made its entry in the early 1900s in order to enhance worker productivity.
+Also mentioned as classical management theory, scientific management theory made its entry in the early 1900s to enhance worker productivity.

 Functions of Scientific Management Theory:

 Though the scientific theory of management provided tools for workers to enhance their output and efficiency, employees did only menial work and hence the theory criticism of the classical theory of management faced critics for developing an assembly-line atmosphere.
-With this as a reason, the theory was fallen out of favour by various companies but is still considered as a valuable tool in many companies for its principles.
+With this as a reason, the theory falls out of favor by various companies but still consider as a valuable tool in many companies for its principles.

-A good example where techniques of classical and scientific management theory can be applied is in factories where repetitive tasks are achieved.
+A good example where techniques of classical and scientific management theory can apply is in factories where repetitive tasks achieved.
 The importance of scientific management theory and principles are,

 - Employees must be selected based on their skills and abilities related to the job.

-- Incentives and wages provided to employees should be based on encouraging them and enhancing their output.
+- Incentives and wages provide to employees should base on encouraging them and enhancing their output.

 - The leadership within the organization should be one that develops a standard method for doing a certain job with the assistance of scientific management theory.

-- There should be attention on eradicating interruptions while planning work.
+- There should be attention to eradicating interruptions while planning work.

 6 Main Principles of Scientific Management